equinor/flownet/docs/egg_model_example.rst

             /

-4. Then you can run OPM FLOW to update
+4. Then you can run OPM FLOW to update output files that flownet requires

     ``$ flow Egg_Model_ECL.DATA``